django/deps/draft/0010-new-governance.rst

   election of the Technical Board has yet occurred during that Major Release Series.

-* Immediately and automatically upon the Technical Board being reduced -- via resignation, removal, or incapacity of members -- to fewer than three members.

 * Immediately and automatically when fewer than three of the members elected in the most recent election of the Technical Board remain among the current roster of members of the Technical Board.